 “Help!
 Help me!” a young voice called from across the bayou.
 Carlotta was instantly alert although she did not move from her hiding place.
 She absorbed the energy around her.
 She felt no threat and climbed into the higher branches to see where the voice came from.

-There were four children picking their way around the bayou, they must have run away from the bandits.
-The plantation was different now.
+Four children were picking their way around the bayou, they must have run away from the bandits.
+The plantation was different now than it was in Maman’s time.
 The crops they grew were not sugar cane and they brought many stolen children here.
-Carlotta did not know why the bandits stole the children from their families...
-They didn't stay, they didn't work... they only came for a short time.
+They didn't work the fields... they only came for a short time.
+Laveau said the crops were drugs and the bandits were selling the children as slaves.
+Carlotta did not understand why they wanted the small ones for slaves.

 Surely, it is a trap, Carlotta.
 The bandits have let them go to try and lure you, Laveau said into her mind.
 Sometimes, she was not certain if the voice belonged to Laveau or Maman.
 She paid attention anyway, and she watched them make their way around the bayou and take off in the opposite direction of her home.
 They would be easy picking for the panthers if they did not pay attention.
 Carlotta slipped down the tree.

-She recovered her spear, her bow and arrows and the knife her mother left her from the cavernous hole under the rock near the mother tree.
-Carlotta was going hunting, she smiled.
+She recovered her spear, her bow and arrows, and the knife her mother left her from the cavernous hole under the rock near the mother tree.
+Carlotta was going hunting.
 I hunt the bandits that steal children.
 She watched their trail and just as Laveau or Maman had told her... bandits trailed the children.

 There were five of them.
 Carlotta smiled again.
 She watched them pass from aloft in the mother tree and then whispered her goodbyes.
 She always said goodbye to the mother tree and thanked her for her care if she did not return.
 Once, Carlotta had not returned for a long time.
 She couldn’t remember that time, but sometimes she dreamed of it.